Where to Stay in Budapest: Best Districts & Hotels

 • While there is allure in the feeling of being off the beaten track you might feel more detached from the inner city.

-Best places to stay in District II
+Best hotels in District II

 Hopping across the river to the Pest side of Budapest, District V occupies the riverside area that is dominated by the mighty Hungarian Parliament Building.
 Other highlights worthy of whipping out your camera include St. Stephen’s Basilica, the Budapest Eye, and the lively Deák Ferenc Square.